JN Group

 Watch: JN Bank Rap Session with the MD

-Shanna Kaye Wright Vaughn Lead Youth and Education Programmes JN Foundation participates in a virtual panel discussion to close JN Groups series of activities to mark Child Month 2023
+Shanna-Kaye Wright Vaughn, Lead, Youth and Education Programmes, JN Foundation, participates in a virtual panel discussion to close JN Group’s series of activities to mark Child Month 2023

 Finally, a panel discussion under the theme, Getting Involved…The Importance of Loving & Protecting our Children was held on May 31.
 It was hosted by Kevaughn Knight, former JN WAY Team Lead Ambassador and current customer relationship management analyst, JN Bank.
 Panellists included Dr Pauline Mullings – chair of the National Child Month Committee; Alicia Richardson – resident social worker; and Shanna Kaye Wright Vaughn, lead – youth and education programmes, JN Foundation.